RhetTbull/osxphotos/README.md

 \* Basic functionality has been tested on a Photos library created with the developer preview of macOS Ventura (13.0).
 I do not have access to a Mac running Ventura beta to do further testing.

-\*\* Some features may not be fully supported on Monterey (notably `--use-photokit` and `--download-missing` may or may not work depending on your configuration.
-This is a known issue that will be fixed if I can find a solution.)
+\*\* Some features may not be fully supported on Monterey.
+Notably, `--use-photokit` and `--download-missing` may or may not work depending on your configuration; this is a known issue that will be fixed if I can find a solution.
+Many users successfully use OSXPhotos on Monterey without problem.

 This package will read Photos databases for any supported version on any supported macOS version.
 E.g. you can read a database created with Photos 5.0 on MacOS 10.15 on a machine running macOS 10.12 and vice versa.